 Health area managers struggle with poor quality or missing data on villages and the population.
 They are required by the Ministry of Health to fill in templates each year during the annual micro-planning process, but for nurses in rural areas, building a realistic strategy to reach all children is nearly impossible.

-In partnership with the Expanded Immunization Program (EPI) and the Bill & Melinda Gates Foundation (BMGF), Acasus and the GRID3 (Geo-Referenced Infrastructure and Demographic Data for Development) Mapping for Health team have designed and generated semi-automated micro-planning documents.
+In partnership with the Expanded Immunization Program (EPI) and the Bill & Melinda Gates Foundation (BMGF), Acasus and the GRID3 (Geo-Referenced Infrastructure and Demographic Data for Development) ‘Mapping for Health’ team designed and generated semi-automated micro-planning documents to help plan services.
 Over 600 documents were generated - one for each health area and health zone in two provinces of DRC.

 These documents leverage a precise mapping of the health areas - locations and names of settlements, and limits of health areas and health facilities - developed by the Center for International Earth Science Information Network (CIESIN) at Columbia University.
 WorldPop, a research program at the University of Southampton (UK), also developed geospatial datasets derived from satellite imagery to identify all settlements and build population estimates.
 These datasets fed into a site placement optimization algorithm developed by Flowminder, a Swedish non-profit foundation.

 A draft was first generated for the local and central vaccination teams to review.
 Borders, fixed vaccination sites and village names were then validated and updated in partnership with local stakeholders.

 The micro-plans provide local healthcare workers with realistic guidelines on how to best serve their population considering the limited resources (e.g. adjusting the frequency of community visits based on population).
 They suggest where and when to conduct vaccination sessions in order to maximise coverage.